Gregory G. Allen is the award-winning author of four novels, one nonfiction memoir, two shorts, and three children's

 Gregory has been in the entertainment business for 30 years as an actor, director, producer, songwriter, playwright, screenwriter, and author.
 His plays and musicals include: Hiding in Daylight (Readings at Take Pride, Bloomfield! festival in New Jersey, The Studios of Key West in Florida, Community Conversations in Dallas, TX) Well With My Soul (Seeing Place Theater Reading Series, NYC), Invisible Fences written with Stephen Kitsakos (4th Wall Theatre M.I.D.
 Stage Series), Ashokan: The Story of a Reservoir written with Stephen Kitsakos and Perdita Finn (commissioned by the Catskill Watershed Corporation), and three children's musical all produced by the Garland Children's Theatre in Garland, Texas.

 For film, he has penned the screenplay for He Is Gone (Official selection of the 2019 Beverly Hills Film Festival), has adapted a few of his novels into screenplays, served as associate producer on several projects, and is the winner of the 2015 Indie Soul Best Director Award (Boston International Film Festival), April 2015 Best Director (Los Angeles International Film Festival Awards), and 2015 Remi Award winner (World-fest - Houston) for his short film Mother.
 He wrote the screenplay and is co-producer of Hiding in Daylight, currently in film festivals and has won the IndieFest Film Award of Excellence for LGBT film and for script/writer.
 It was also a finalist at the Cannes Film Festival American Pavilion Emerging Filmmakers Showcase.
-Current projects include: short film Reparations (official selection in HollyShorts 6th annual screenplay contest), short film Hive (in development), and working on a feature film version (or a series) of Hiding in Daylight.
+Current projects include: short film Reparations (official selection in HollyShorts 6th annual screenplay contest), short film Hive (in development), and working on feature film version (or a series) of Hiding in Daylight.